Offered through Continuing Education

-Call 314-984-7777 to register for fall classes by phone or click the button above to register and pay online.
+Please call 314-984-7777 to register for classes by phone, or click the button above to register and pay online.

 Forgiveness: The Key to Happiness

-Love can heal the world and forgiveness is the catalyst to make it happen.
-When anyone
+Love can heal the world and forgiveness is the catalyst for making it happen.
+When

-gives up all grievances, the path is open to find real peace and happiness.
-In this
+we give up all grievances, the path is open to finding real peace and happiness.
+Discussion

-class, we will discuss inspirational stories of the miracles of personal healing that
+will include inspirational stories of the miracles of personal healing that radical

-radical forgiveness can produce and why forgiveness is so important for our own well-being,
+forgiveness can produce and why forgiveness is so important for our own well-being

-as well as for others.
-The steps of actually performing forgiveness will be presented
+and for others.
+The steps of performing forgiveness will be presented and discussed.

-and discussed.
-Following these steps outside the classroom can release grievances
+Following these steps outside the classroom can release grievances and heal relationships.

-This course will examine four major ways in which humans have come to “know” what
+2018.
+It examines four major ways in which humans have come to “know” what they believe

 History of the Bible